When is the best time to travel to France for a cycling holiday

 Low Season Tourist Attractions in France

 In winter operating hours of attractions will reduce with the drop in demand and the number of people traveling.
 You may also find that attractions are closed on certain days and in some areas, attractions are not available at all for the winter months.
 If you are traveling at this time of year and wish to see something in particular double-check it will be open on the days you are planning to travel.

 Low Season Cycling in France

 While you can certainly still cycle at this time of year, in many parts of France you will need your warmer cycling gear.
 The mountain areas of the French Alps and Pyrenees are less attractive during winter.
 Many of the mountain passes are closed to traffic and are covered by snow.
 Roads in these areas can be impacted by snow and ice making cycling hazardous.

 If you are planning a cycling trip at this time of year we would recommend the southern areas of the country, especially along the Mediterranean coast.
 Here you will find temperatures warmer and the days sunnier.

 If you are planning to go and watch the Tour de France, or at least some of it, you will need to be there in July and there is no getting around that.
-The 2022 Tour de France starts on Friday 1 July in Copenhagen and finishes on Sunday 24 July in Paris.
-The first 3 stages will be held in Denmark before moving back to France.
+The 2023 Tour de France starts on Saturday 1 July in Bilbao and finishes on Sunday 23 July in Paris.
+The first 3 stages will be held in Spain before moving back to France.